-As of 1 April 2021, EA Networks use the Electricity Authority's Default Distributor Agreement with energy retailers.
+As of 1 April 2021, and updated in December 2024, EA Networks use the Electricity Authority's Default Distributor Agreement with energy retailers.
 This outlines a number of connection service standards that EA Networks undertake to meet.

 Service guarantees to consumers include: